gchq/gaffer-docker/kubernetes/docs/deploy-empty-graph.md

 4. An ingress controller running (for accessing UIs)

 ### Add the Gaffer Docker repo
 To start with, you should add the Gaffer Docker repo to your helm repos.
 This will save the need for cloning this Git repository.
-If you've already done this, you can skip this step.
+If you have already done this, you can skip this step.
 ```bash
 helm repo add gaffer-docker https://gchq.github.io/gaffer-docker
 ```

 ### Choose the store
-Gaffer can be backed with a number of different technologies to back it's store.
+Gaffer can be backed with a number of different technologies to back its store.
 Which one you want depends on the use case but as a rule of thumb:
 * If you just want something to spin up quickly at small scale and are not worried about persistance: use the [Map Store](#deploy-the-map-store).
 * If you want to back it with a key value datastore, you can deploy the [Accumulo Store](#deploy-the-accumulo-store)
-* If you want to join two or more graphs together to query them as one, you'll want to use the [Federated Store](#deploy-the-federated-store)
+* If you want to join two or more graphs together to query them as one, you will want to use the [Federated Store](#deploy-the-federated-store)

 Other stores such as parquet or hbase could be supported by this helm chart if you wanted, but support for it is not avaliable yet.
 You can request it by [raising an issue](https://github.com/gchq/gaffer-docker/issues/new)

 #### Deploy the Map Store
 The Map store is just an in memory store that can be used for demos or if you need something small scale short term.
-It is our default store so there's no need for any extra configuration.
+It is our default store so there is no need for any extra configuration.

 You can install a Map Store by just running:
 ```bash